jstolarek/skye-dsh/doc/preparing_databases.md

 In what follows it is assumed that you followed the second approach.
 If not, remember to run `load_*` scripts as `postgres` user.

+It is also assumed that your database user name is identical to your system user name.
+If not you need to provide your database user name using `-U` option when invoking `psql` command.

 TPC-H database